-How to Design Applied Games That Accelerate R&D Breakthroughs
+How to Design Applied Games for Accelerating R&D Breakthroughs

 Applied games (or serious games) for advanced research & development (R&D) bridge the gap between complex theoretical concepts and practical, experiential understanding.
 Game design accelerates innovative problem-solving and collaboration across interdisciplinary fields.